 Fforest Fawr or ‘the Great Forest of Brecknock’ was set aside as a Forest of the Lordship of Brecon in the late 11th century.
 In this context ‘forest’ means land set aside for hunting, and has no regard to the extent of tree cover.
 The area over which ‘forest law’ held sway was generally limited to the upland core of what is now the Geopark.

-There are scattered across the lower ground within the Geopark, innumerable small woodlands, generally of deciduous trees but occasionally intermixed with coniferous plantations.
+Scattered across the lower ground within the Geopark, there are innumerable small woodlands, generally of deciduous trees but occasionally intermixed with coniferous plantations.
 Many are to be found on the steeper slopes of valleys which have proved too steep to be put under the plough and often where soils are thinnest.
 Most of these woodlands today are of little commercial value but hugely significant for the contribution they make to the landscape.

 A number of larger blocks of conifer plantation have been established in the uplands, notably around Usk Reservoir and at Glasfynydd Forest, along the southern edges of the Geopark between Brynaman and Merthyr Tydfil and extending up the valleys of the Taf Fawr and the Taf Fechan.